ironhack-labs/lab-canvas-hangman/README.md

 ### Hangman Constructor

-First, of at all let's create or Hangman constructor.
+First, of at all let's create our Hangman constructor.
 It should have the following properties:

 - **words**.
 An array where we will store all the words that the player need to guess.
 We will take one of them randomly.
 - **secretWord**.
 Here we will store the word chosen for each game.